dell-asm/dell-force10/docs/force10_vlan.md

 	name: (Required)This parameter defines the VLAN ID of the VLAN.
 	      The value must be between 1 and 4094.

-	desc: This parameter defines the name of the VLAN
+	desc: This parameter defines the description of the VLAN The value must be a string and cannot exceed 100 characters.

-	      The value must be a string and cannot exceed 100 characters.
+	vlan_name:This parameter defines the name of the VLAN The value must be a string and cannot exceed 100 characters.

 	tagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18